Anaplastic Large Cell Lymphoma (ALCL) Associated with Textured Breast Implants

 ALCL usually presents years post-operatively as swelling on the affected side due to an accumulation of fluid around the breast implant.
 The immediate treatment is to have a radiologist aspirate this fluid and send it to a pathology lab which is equipped to carry out the specialised tests required to detect the malignancy.

-Luckily, Dr Hodgkinson has always been suspicious about the appropriateness of textured implants and only uses smooth walled breast implants.
+Luckily, Dr Hodgkinson has always been suspicious about the appropriateness of textured implants and only uses smooth walled breast implants for his Sydney and other patients.
 As more cases and more evidence surfaces about ALCL we should expect to see a drop in the use of textured implants.
 Of course, nothing is perfect and the same applies to breast implants.
 Some breast implants, however, have better safety track records than others.
 Smooth walled, saline filled implants would be the gold standard for proven safety over time.